Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 ## Concept Breakdown

-### What is a decision tree?

-A decision tree is a machine learning algorithm that can be used for both classification and regression.
-It is one of the supervised algorithms, characterized by a tree-like structure, where:

-- Each internal node represents a feature or attribute
-- Each branch represents a decision
-- Each leaf node represents the outcome or prediction

 ### What is classification?

 Classification is the task of predicting a categorical label (class) based on input features.
 One of the most basic classification models is **logistic regression**, which calculates the probability of belonging to a particular class.

 ### When does logistic regression work best?